Psychology and Child Development

 Senior Projects

 Your senior project can be a significant learning experience and an important marketing tool once you graduate.
-Senior project is completed in two quarters, after prerequisites are completed, typically in your senior year.
+Senior project is a 'supervision' course and therefore students enroll by permission number, after prerequisites are completed, typically in their last semester.

-Senior projects can take several different forms including a literature review in APA format.
-There are several common types of senior projects.
-Each involves a lengthy literature review as well as documentation of the project work.
-Please see the Senior Project Guide for more details.
+Senior projects can take several different forms.
+Each type of senior project involves a literature review as well as documentation of the project work.
+Please see the Senior Project Guide* for more details.

 1) Service Project consists of activities such as developing a manual for a community organization, or planning a workshop or creating a fundraising event for a community organization.